Argentina–Ukraine relations

 Diplomatic relations between the Argentine Republic and Ukraine have existed for decades.
+Argentina has an embassy in Kyiv, while Ukraine has an embassy in Buenos Aires.
 The importance of relations centers on the history of Ukrainian migration to Argentina.
 Ukrainians in Argentina form the second largest Ukrainian community in Latin America (after Brazil) numbering approximately 250,000 Ukrainians and their descendants.

 History

 Argentines of Ukrainian descent during the inaugural parade of the Immigrant Festival in Oberá, Misiones.

 Between 1897 and 1914, the first wave of Ukrainians arrived to Argentina with approximately 10,000 Ukrainians immigrating to the South American nation.
 Soon after World War I, approximately 70,000 Ukrainians immigrated to Argentina.
 In February 1921, Argentina became the first and only country in Latin America to recognize and establish diplomatic relations with Ukraine.
 In 1922, Ukraine lost its independence and became part of the Soviet Union.
 Soon after World War II, an additional 6,000 Ukrainians immigrated to Argentina.

 On 5 December 1991, Argentina recognized the independence of Ukraine after the Dissolution of the Soviet Union.
 On 6 January 1992, Argentina and Ukraine established diplomatic relations.
 In 1993, both nations opened embassies in each other's respective capitals.
 In 1995, Ukrainian President Leonid Kuchma paid an official visit to Argentina.
 In 1998, Argentine President Carlos Menem paid an official visit to Ukraine.

 During the Annexation of Crimea by the Russian Federation in February–March 2014, Argentina as a non-permanent member of the United Nations Security Council, voted on a draft resolution condemning the 2014 referendum in Crimea.
 In March 2014, Argentina abstained from the vote for the United Nations General Assembly Resolution 68/262 entitled "Territorial integrity of Ukraine".
 The government of former Argentine President Cristina Fernández de Kirchner stated there were 'double standards' by the United Kingdom and the United States for condemning the referendum in Crimea but supporting the referendum in the Falkland Islands.
 Argentina has called for the "integrity of Ukraine" and believes that Crimea should be returned to Ukraine.

 In September 2016, Argentine President Mauricio Macri and Ukrainian President Petro Poroshenko met during the United Nations General Assembly in New York City.
 In 2016, both nations celebrated 25 years since re-establishing diplomatic relations.

 On December 10th, 2023, Ukrainian President Volodymyr Zelenskyy visited the inauguration of newly elected Argentine president Javier Milei.
 During his visit, he thanked Milei for his strong stance in support of Ukraine.
 He also asked him to help organise the Ukraine-Latin America summit.